Bamboo Mite Control

 'Tessilations' are the result of 'tent' colonies woven next to each other on the under-sides of the leaves.
 They are usually a millimeter or two rectangular, and when a leaf is turned over, you will see the little snow-white, tightly woven 'tents'.
 These tents are the protective coverings for the colonies of mites, and they are very tough; they are difficult to rub off with finger pressure.
 The insects construct their tents in the recessed area along the ridges of the leaf.

 Mites will spend most of their life-cycle under these protective coverings, where they suck away at the chlorophyll and procreate.
 Mites will move away from their protective covering to defecate and when it's time to colonize.
 Temperatures determine the rate of procreation and colony expansion.
-In Pacific Northwest winter conditions, the mite populations will plummet, but it seems there are always some that survive to seed the next season.
+In Pacific Northwest winter conditions, the mite populations will plummet, but it seems there are always some that survive to the next season.

 seattle bamboo